stefanovic80/geompy/README.md

 # Change color

-Say you have drawn a circumference by using a "circunference method" named "c1".
+Say you have drawn a circumference by using a "circunference method" named "c".
 To change it's color to red type this

-`c1.color = "red"`
+`c.color = "red"`

 ![Alt Text](pictures/circumferenceDrawRed.png)

 to change to "black" type

-`c1.color = 'black'`
+`c.color = 'black'`